jeankpoti/jeankpoti/README.md

 - 🎓 &nbsp; Graduated AI Programming with Python on Udacity.
 - 💼 &nbsp; Currently working on some of my side projects based on Web Development.
 - 🌱 &nbsp; Learning more about Cloud Computing on GCP.
-- 🔭 I'm currently looking for opportunities.
+- 🔭 &nbsp; I'm currently looking for opportunities.

 <img align="right" alt="GIF" src="https://github.com/darshan-jain/darshan-jain/blob/master/rick.gif" />